 The Casa de Balboa now houses three museums.
 The Museum of Photographic Arts

 features exhibits of photography that change approximately every six weeks.
-The Museum of San Diego History
+The San Diego History Center

-, run by the San Diego Historical Society, contains exhibits of San Diego's urban history from 1850 to the present.
-The Society's research archives, open to the public, are downstairs.
+contains exhibits about the history of the San Diego region.
+The History Center's research archives, open to the public, are downstairs.
 Also downstairs is the San Diego Model Railroad Museum

 , home of an elaborate miniature railroad system.